Flyboard man fails in bid to cross Channel

 "We created a new way of flying.
 We don't use wings.
 You are like a bird, it is your body that is flying.
 It is a boyhood dream," he told reporters ahead of the flight.

+"Right now, Plan A is to find a really big boat that we can land on it [to refuel], without too much trouble," he told the BBC's Outside Source programme.

-But he warned that the wind could make the 22-mile (35km) crossing "more complex".
+He also warned that the wind could make the 22-mile (35km) crossing "more complex".

 Mr Zapata received widespread attention following the annual Bastille Day parade in Paris earlier this month, when he took part in a military display on his futuristic flyboard.